jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 > *As head of the Open Source Initiative, he (Raymond) argued that advocates should focus on the potential for better products.
 "The "very seductive" moral and ethical rhetoric of Richard Stallman and the Free Software Foundation fails, he said, "not because his principles are wrong, but because that kind of language ... simply does not persuade anybody".* [Eric S. Raymond](https://en.wikipedia.org/wiki/Eric_S._Raymond#Open_source "Quote")

-The "Cathedral and the Bazaar" was influential in helping the Netscape Corporation opensource their Netscape Web Browser code before the company was sold to AOL, under the name of the Mozilla project.
+The `Cathedral and the Bazaar` was influential in helping the Netscape Corporation opensource their Netscape Web Browser code before the company was sold to AOL, under the name of the Mozilla project.
 This code gave rise to what would eventually become the Firefox web browser in 2002--thanks to Raymond's writings.

 Richard Stallman and the FSF alleged the OSI was willing to make freedom compromises in order to make larger productivity gains with opensource software and fired back in his article ["Open Source Misses the Point"](http://www.gnu.org/philosophy/open-source-misses-the-point.html "Open Source Misses the Point").
 The terms do overlap, but Free Software and opensource ultimately have two divergent meanings and *free* software is *not* opensource software.